elias-jw/elias-jw.github.io/main-site/content/about/index.md

 To list but a few:

 - a PhD, in optimization algorithms for waste logistics, of all applications;
-- being a senior lecturer, and having to teach to over 1400 students (I'm never doing that again, thank you);
+- being a senior lecturer, and having to teach over 1400 students (I'm never doing that again, thank you);
-- starting a venture backed AI company, and closing a venture backed AI company;
+- starting a venture-backed AI company, and closing a venture-backed AI company;
-- get ready to start another AI company, but now more sensibly, given what I've learned  (it's going to be different this time... right??
+- get ready to start another company, but now more sensibly, given what I've learned  (it's going to be different this time... right??
 Right??!!).

-All of this, while moving from South Africa, to Singapore and now London.
+All of this, while moving from South Africa to Singapore and now London.

 <div class="about-image">
     <img src="/images/Lavaurs-12.png" alt="By Adam majewski - own code based on the Lisp code by R Berenguel, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=11985522" style="width: 50%; height: auto; display: block; margin: 0 auto;">